OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/create-autodeployoverride.md

 ## Basic example {#Creatingautodeployoverrides-Basicexample}

-The following will create an automatic deployment release override for version 1.3.0 of the project *HelloWorld* to the environment *Development*:
+The following creates an automatic deployment release override for version 1.3.0 of the project *HelloWorld* to the environment Development:

 ```bash
 octo create-autodeployoverride --project HelloWorld --environment Development --version 1.3.0 --server http://octopus/ --apikey API-ABCDEF123456